sherlach/minesweeper-rl/README.md

-Highly experimental.
-Built only for Linux.
+Highly work in progress.
+Tested only for Linux.